green-vulcano/gv-engine/quickstart-guide.md

 gvadmin@root()> feature:install gvvcl-jms
 ```

+To extend database compatibility to MongoDB platforms, please refer to [this tutorial](https://github.com/Kylan11/gv-adapter-mongodb).

 ## Deploy

-Export a configuration from Developer studio.
+Export a configuration from Developer Studio.
 Then choose whether to use "Developer Studio & GVConsole" or "Karaf" deploy.

 - Developer Studio & GVConsole
  -- GVConsole -> Configuration